 1. Data Governance (Not Exciting, But Important)

-Data governance means having clear rules about who owns data, how it’s entered, and how it’s used.
+Managing healthcare data starts with clear rules about who owns data, how it’s entered, and how it’s used.
 It’s not glamorous.
 But it works.

 Example: OhioHealth set up a data governance council.
 They cleaned up their data, standardized entry fields, and made sure everyone knew the rules.
 The result?
 Fewer duplicates, faster reporting, and less confusion.